MultiSafepay/docs/content/payments/methods/billing-suite/in3/integration-and-testing.md

 breadcrumb_title: 'Integration and testing'
 weight: 40
 meta_title: "Integration and testing in3 - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
-Use our API Reference, SDKs, and wrappers.
+Use our API reference, SDKs, and wrappers.
 Get support."
 short_description: "Integration and testing in3 in your ecommerce platform"
 layout: 'child'
 logo: '/svgs/in3.svg'
 ---

-To process in3 payments via our API, see API Reference – [in3](/api/#in3).
+To process in3 payments via our API, see API reference – [in3](/api/#in3).

 For the in3 logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).